IamNero/IamNero/README.md

 - 👋 Hi, I’m @IamNero
 - 👀 I’m interested in Gaming
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and C++
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me on Anything